 For the first time, digital credentials can be freely presented by their holders without the need for external verification.
 Considering that the background checking market is worth more than 3 billion dollars, it’s a breakthrough!

-The institutions of higher education benefit from several advantages: the end of fake diplomas, the end of requests for duplicates or provisional certificates.
+The benefits of digital credentials for institutions of higher education are several advantages: the end of fake diplomas, the end of requests for duplicates or provisional certificates.
 Not to mention the immediate benefits in the administrative process of issuing and sending credentials.

 Finally (and most importantly), the credential data remains the property of each certificate holder: no centralization or exploitation by a third party is possible.
 Combined with unequalled durability (data is issued and secured for a very long period of time), we are definitely witnessing a major change in the way we work with academic data.